-Cannabis Research and Development: Specified entities may register with the enforcement division to purchase cannabis for the purpose of conducting a bona fide HB 556/Page 14 research project relating to the uses, properties, or composition of cannabis, as specified.
+Cannabis Research and Development: Specified entities may register with the administration to purchase cannabis for the purpose of conducting a bona fide research project relating to the uses, properties, or composition of cannabis, as specified.
+An academic research representative may purchase cannabis from a licensed dispensary or a supplier of cannabis that is licensed by any federal agency to supply cannabis to researchers.
 A registration must include specified information and remains valid until there is a change in the research project or a withdrawal of the registration.

-The enforcement division may also register an entity to grow, process, test, and transfer cannabis for specified research and development purposes.
-To obtain a research and development registration, an applicant must submit an application and fee, as set by the enforcement division.
+The administration may also register an entity to grow, process, test, and transfer cannabis for specified research and development purposes.
+To obtain a research and development registration, an applicant must submit an application and fee, as set by the administration.
 A research and development registration is valid for two years on initial issue and renewal.